loutee/java-uog/README.md

-TernaryOperatorsDemo.java	- A program showing a ternary operator DoWhileExample.java			- A program showing a do while loop IfExample.java				- A program showing if statements
+TernaryOperatorsDemo.java	- A program showing a ternary operator DoWhileExample.java			- A program showing a do while loop IfExample.java				- A program showing if statements IfElseExample.java			- A program showing an if else statement

 # hands-on